evanwill/refine-lessons/refine-book.md

 ![all column](images/refine-reorder.png)

-Drag unwanted column names to the right side, in this case *Column 1*, *fetch*, and *parse*.
+Drag unwanted column names to the right side of the dialog box, in this case *Column 1*, *fetch*, and *parse*.
 Drag the remaining columns into the desired order on the left side.
-Click *ok* to remove and reorder the data set.
+Click *Ok* to remove and reorder the data set.

 ![reorder columns](images/refine-reorder2.png)

+Use filters and facets to explore and subset the collection of sonnets.
-Use the export button to generate a version of the new sonnet table for use outside of Refine.
+Then click the export button to generate a version of the new sonnet table for use outside of Refine.
+Only the currently selected subset will be exported.

 ![export csv](images/refine-export.png)